Houdini 21.0 Nodes Geometry nodes

 Geometry to Deform

 The skin geometry to deform.
-It’s required to have a boneCapture attribute (eg. created by Bone Capture Biharmonic).
+It’s required to have a boneCapture attribute (for example, created by the Bone Capture Biharmonic SOP).

 Rest Point Transforms